How to Rob the Bank of Italy

-How We Robbed the Bank of Italy (Come svaligiammo la Banca d'Italia) (a.k.a.
-Due uomini d'oro) is a 1966 Italian crime-comedy film directed and co-written by Lucio Fulci, and starring the comic duo Franco and Ciccio.
+How to Rob the Bank of Italy (Come svaligiammo la Banca d'Italia) is a 1966 Italian comedy film directed and co-written by Lucio Fulci, and starring the comic duo Franco and Ciccio.

 Plot

 Franco and Ciccio are the brothers of Paolo "The Master", a major criminal plotting to rob the Bank of Italy.
 The two stupid thieves steal Paolo's plane and join forces with another group of inexperienced thieves in a scheme to rob the Bank themselves, before Paolo's gang can pull off the theft.